Are You Asking Your Job Candidates the Right Interview Questions?

-This question may also reveal a prospect’s dissatisfaction or reasons for leaving a position, which could in turn uncover one or multiple red flags that might result in them being a poor fit within your company.
+This question may also reveal a prospect’s dissatisfaction or reasons for leaving a position, which could, in turn, uncover one or multiple red flags that might result in them being a poor fit within your company.

 “What’s the most interesting project you’ve worked on in the past?”

-How a candidate answers this question can help show how passionate they are about their work, and can also indicate how interested they may be in the work they’ll be doing in their new role.
-If they speak to a previous project that even somewhat relates their prospective job description, there’s a good chance it can result in a good fit.
+How a candidate answers this question can help show how passionate they are about their work and can also indicate how interested they may be in the work they’ll be doing in their new role.
+If they speak to a previous project that even somewhat relates to their prospective job description, there’s a good chance it can result in a good fit.